-All of the Group's financial liabilities at 30 April 2015 had a maturity period of less than three months and were repayable at the date shown on the Balance Sheet.
+All of the Group's financial liabilities at 30 April 2016 had a maturity period of less than three months.

 Interest Rate Risk

 Some of the financial instruments held by the Group are interest bearing.
 As such, the Group is exposed to interest rate risk resulting from fluctuations in the prevailing market rate.